nerves-project/nerves-project.github.io/learn.md

 > __IMPORTANT__ -- In September 2015, the nerves project dramatically expanded to include the charter and members of the former [cellulose](http://cellulose.io) project.
 This change involved an increase in focus on the [Elixir](http://elixir-lang.org) language, a broader scope encompassing an embedded framework and tooling, as well as more than doubling the size of the core team.
 >
 > Unfortunately, the documentation we have available at this time does not yet reflect these changes, and we are diligently working to update it.
-We hope to have some better overview material by year's end.
+We hope to have some better overview material soon.
 >
 > The documentation below reflects how to use the nerves-sdk (now called nerves-system-br) to build firmware in either Erlang or Elixir.
 The methods require linux or a linux VM, which we hope to alleviate soon.
-We haven't delivered yet on our ease-of-getting-going goal, but we're very close.
+We haven't delivered yet on our ease-of-getting-going goal, but we're close.

 > In the meantime, if you are very hearty and interested in helping us craft nerves, contact us on the __#nerves__ channel in the [elixir-lang slack community](https://elixir-slackin.herokuapp.com/) or
 > contact us on the [mailing list](https://groups.google.com/group/nerves-project).

 ---

 # Architectural Overview

 Write your firmware using Elixir or Erlang, and use popular build